Rush Limbaugh, the Excellence in Broadcasting Network.

 They're not that damaged.

-Reporting on the relatively slight damage to the football stadium.
+So ESPN's been on the case reporting on the relatively slight damage to the football stadium.

-And we can now see the Titans' logo in the end zone, which is good because the water is receding.
+And we can now see the Titans logo in the end zone, which is good because the water is receding.

 It seems bizarre, but no one seems to be aware that we just experienced what is quite possibly the costliest non-hurricane disaster in American history.